North Greenwich (football ground): History

 Millwall Athletic were forced to leave their third ground, The Athletic Grounds after the Millwall Dock Company told them they wanted to use it as a timberyard.
 The last game at the Athletic Grounds was a 4–0 win over Bristol City on 27 April 1901 in the Western League.
-Millwall relocated for the start of the 1901–02 season to a location near their second home, which became known as North Greenwich.
+Millwall relocated for the start of the 1901–02 season to a location near their second home, which became known as North Greenwich, staying in the Metropolitan Borough of Poplar.

 Their first game at North Greenwich was against Portsmouth on 21 September 1901, which they lost 3–2.
 The Game was watched by 6,000 people.
 The last ever first-team game played on the Isle of Dogs was on 10 October 1910 against Woolwich Arsenal in the London Challenge Cup.
 Millwall won the game 1–0 in front of a crowd of 3000.

 Millwall Park now covers the land the ground used to stand on, and the railway viaduct forms part of the Docklands Light Railway.
 During the early 1900s supporters found it difficult to get on to the island to watch games, with severe congestion caused by increasing traffic in Millwall Docks.
 The Blackwall Tunnel opened in 1897 and the Greenwich Foot Tunnel in 1902 but due to lack of expansion space in the Millwall area of East London, Millwall moved to South London in 1910 and into their ground, The Den.